simonbrady/azure-terraform/README.md

 "terraform apply" is subsequently run.
 ```

+This shows that Terraform expects to create two new resources.
+Resource attributes that are explicitly
+set in the template or can be determined from variables are listed with their values (e.g. the `location`
+attribute for both resources), while attributes whose values can't be determined in advance are listed
+as `<computed>`.

-A key tenet of infastructure as code is that _all_ changes should be made in code,and not through direct
+A key tenet of infastructure as code is that _all_ changes should be made in code, and not through direct
 modification of resources.
 However, since it's difficult to guarantee this, you should run `terraform plan`
 frequently to test the impact of any changes you're making in the code.
 This also does a basic syntax check
 of the template source, although it won't catch all possible errors.